nullthefirst/nullthefirst/README.md

 Hi there, my name is Ninte Dangana.

-I am a software engineer turned product strategist.
+I am a software engineer turned product specialist.

 As a t-shaped entrepreneur, I help businesses make data-driven decisions.